Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ### -RecoveryAzureStorageAccountId
 Specifies the Azure storage account ID of the replication target.
+Used as the target storage account for replication if an alternate is not provided while enabling replication using the New-AzureRmRecoveryServicesASRReplicationProtectedItem cmdlet.

 ```yaml
 Type: String